-Contract management is defined as a process that manages the creation, analyzing and execution of contracts efficiently and systematically.
+Contract management is defined as a process that manages the creation, analyzing, and execution of contracts efficiently and systematically.
 This method is used for delivering optimal financial and operational performance and for minimizing the risk factor to the lowest level.

-Meaning of contract management
+Meaning of Contract Management

-Contract management is also known as contract administration as the process handles administrative activities associated with contracts like bid evaluation, an invitation to bid, contract implementation, award of contract, computation of payments and measurement of completed work.
+It is also known as contract administration as the process handles administrative activities associated with contracts like bid evaluation, an invitation to bid, contract implementation, award of contract, computation of payments and measurement of completed work.

 A contract manager must have the necessary legal knowledge and training to handle the contract management process in an accurate manner.
 The precise wording is one of the most critical aspects of contract management and should be handled with care to maximize profitability and minimize risks.

-When two organizations decided to work together for a common goal, they need a contract to define their relationship, objectives, work method and goals in explicit language so that issues do not arise afterward.
+When two organizations decided to work together for a common goal, they need a contract to define their relationship, objectives, work method, and goals in explicit language so that issues do not arise afterward.
 It is the contract that specifies the activities both will be responsible for and the terms and conditions that each one of them will have to fulfill as part of the bargain.

 Remember the contract has a direct impact on the profitability of a business.
 When it is phrased poorly, the firm can lose a massive amount over simple technical fault, or if it is one-sided, then the other side will lose a large chunk of its profit share.
 One must have an effective contract management process in place because it has the power to create a strong business relationship between involved parties that could down the road lead to better productivity and higher profitability.